astropy/astroquery/docs/cosmosim/cosmosim.rst

     {'359748449665484': 'COMPLETED'}
     {'359748449682647': 'ABORTED'}

-Additionally, 'delete_all_jobs' accepts both phase and/or tablename (via a regular expression) as criteria for deletion of all available CosmoSim jobs.
+Additionally, 'check_all_jobs' (and 'delete_all_jobs') accepts both
+phase and/or tablename (via a regular expression) as criteria for deletion of all available CosmoSim jobs.
 But be careful: Leaving both arguments blank will delete ALL jobs!

 .. code-block:: python